 |2004-2006 Pontiac GTO||Dayco Serpentine Belt/Main Drive Belt||5060785|

 Follow the below steps to change your vehicles drive belt:

 - Remove the plastic radiator shroud.
 Should be 4 push pin plastic body fasteners holding it in place, as well as a metal clip at the center of the shroud, underneath the plastic.
 Pull gently making sure to not break or crack the plastic shroud or the clip that holds it in place.

 - Under the hood look for the serpentine belt tensioner, marked with a red arrow below:

 Note: If you are also replacing your air conditioning belt, remove and replace that belt before installing the new drive belt.
-Same concept applies.
-Use the 15mm socket on the tensioner and turn clockwise.
+The same concept applies.
+Use the 15mm socket on the a/c belt tensioner as shown in the diagram above, and turn clockwise.
 Release the belt.
 Install the new A/C Belt first, before installing the drive belt.
 The air conditioning belt sits behind the drive belt on the harmonic balancer, so it must be installed before installing the drive belt.

-- Again using the 15mm socket, turn the belt tensioner clockwise and slide the new belt over the pulley.
+- Install the new belt.
+Using the 15mm socket, turn the belt tensioner clockwise and slide the new belt over the pulley.
+You will have to place the socket under the belt, so the belt can slide over the socket and onto the belt tensioner pulley.
 Release the tensioner and the new belt should be in place and tight.

 - Reinstall the plastic radiator shroud.
-Line up the metal clip on the underside of the shroud and gently snap into place.
-Install the 4 plastic push pins theat hold the radiator shroud in place.
+Line up the metal clip on the underside of the shroud and gently snap it into place.
+Install the 4 plastic push pins that hold the radiator shroud in place.
 Congratulations, you changed your belts!